-Overview of the Collation Tool
+Collation Tool Overview

 This overview describes the collation tool and the pre-processing of the TEI files.